 - Charlotte

-- 10-mile new line, leading west and east from Uptown
+- Full extension to 10-mile line, leading west and east from Uptown, is planned but not funded

 - Cincinnati